BabylonJS/Documentation/content/communityExtensions/dynamicTerrains.md

 PG: <Playground id="#FJNR5#169" title="Dynamic Terrain" description="Example Smaller Terrain"/>

-The camera is located high in altitude in order to understand better how to set the perimetric LOD.
+The camera is located at a high altitude in order to understand better how to set the perimetric LOD.

 The property to change the perimetric LOD is `.LODLimits`.
 It's an array of integers (or an empty array, by default).